 There are 2 types of hearing with your feet:

-1. Nerve cells in the soles of the feet absorb the vibrations and send them to the brain via nerves.
+1. nerve cells in the sole of the foot pick up the vibrations and send them via nerves to the brain.

-2. A fat wedge in the foot picks up the vibrations and transmits them to the ears via the bones.
+2. a wedge of fat in the foot picks up the vibrations and transmits them via the bones to the ears.

 The sounds are broadcast at a speed of around 309m / s through the air and at 248-264m / s through the ground.